 When she was five months old, the family moved to Tsingkiang near Nanking, the capital of Kiangsu Province and at the time also the capital of China, where she grew up bilingual.

-She married American agricultural economist missionary John Lossing Buck (1890-1975) in 1917, who was send to Suchow in the landlocked Anhwei province.
+She married American economist and agricultural missionary John Lossing Buck (1890-1975) in 1917, who was send to Suchow in the landlocked Anhwei Province.
 Already very empathetic, being confronted with the miserable living conditions of local peasants marked her forever.